Arthur Brown interview about Crazy World & Kingdom Come

-5. In 1969 you recorded your second LP which was not released until 1988.
+In 1969 you recorded your second LP which was not released until 1988.
 It’s quiet a different album.
-You went much more into avant garde waters.
-I really like it, mostly because of it’s uniqueness.
-Was it not released, because it was to far out there?
+You went much more into avant garde.

-6. In September 1970 you formed another amazing group of musicians called Arthur Brown’s Kingdom Come and relased three albums in the early 70’s.
-The first one is mindblowing, because of many studio trickery & truly out there special effects.
-Would you like to tell me about producing and recording it and also about the concept behind it?
+In September 1970 you formed another amazing group of musicians called Arthur Brown’s Kingdom Come and released three albums in the early 70’s.

 After a year, we needed to do another album.
 I wanted to do one about water.
 So we did.
 Mentally and emotionally because of the drugs we were in a state of flux.
 And the album mirrored that.
 It was less heavy and more playful.
 There were a series of images that arose from little tales that surfaced in our examination of the psyche.
 There was the traffic light that couldn’t go green.